DevOps-MBSE/AaC/README.md

 We're working on other functionality so keep an eye out for new updates.

+## User Documentation
+For users who would like more detailed documentation on leveraging AaC can find it in our Github pages user documentation here: https://jondavid-black.github.io/AaC/docs/user_guide

 ## Developer Documentation
-Our project and developer documentation can be found in our Github pages documentation here: https://jondavid-black.github.io/AaC/docs/dev_guide
+Contributors, developers, or just generally interested parties who would like to understand the more technical underpinnings of AaC are welcome to read the project and developer documentation found in our Github pages documentation here: https://jondavid-black.github.io/AaC/docs/dev_guide